 Brand consistency across all marketing channels strengthens recognition and trust.
 Video platforms should allow custom players, thumbnails, and calls-to-action that match your brand identity.

-White-label options remove platform branding from your videos, maintaining professional appearance and preventing audience distraction.
+White-label options remove platform branding from your videos, maintaining a professional appearance and preventing audience distraction.
 This feature is particularly important for client-facing content.

 Custom domain support lets you host videos on your own URL structure, improving SEO and maintaining brand consistency.
 This capability also provides more control over the viewer experience.